baudrly/fcgrseq/README.md

     umap-learn (optional for UMAP)
     ```

     *Note: `requirements.txt` lists necessary packages including `tensorflow`.
-You might want `tensorflow-cpu` if you don't have a compatible GPU.*
+You might want `tensorflow-cpu` if you don't have a compatible GPU.
+Note that without a GPU, the machine learning part will be very slow.*

 4.  **(Optional) Install Pandoc and LaTeX:** For PDF report generation, you need to install Pandoc ([https://pandoc.org/installing.html](https://pandoc.org/installing.html)) and a LaTeX distribution (e.g., TeX Live, MiKTeX).
 Ensure `pandoc` is in your system's PATH.